khanzzirfan/khanzzirfan/README.md

 ## Hey 👋, I'm Irfan Khan

 ### Glad to see you here!
-As a seasoned React.js developer, I bring a wealth of experience in the financial ecosystem and boast proficiency as a full-stack developer.
-My expertise extends from end-to-end development, encompassing architecture, design, and timely delivery.
-Adhering to best practices in software development, I prioritize security enhancements throughout the development lifecycle.
-My skill set enables me to architect solutions from scratch, ensuring optimal performance and scalability.
-Additionally, I possess knowledge in Web 3 development, showcasing adaptability to emerging technologies.
-My commitment to excellence positions me as a reliable and proficient developer capable of delivering robust, secure, and innovative solutions.
+Senior Full Stack Developer with 12+ years of experience specializing in enterprise-level financial and insurance applications.
+Proven expertise in architecting and implementing scalable solutions using modern web technologies and cloud infrastructure.
+Distinguished track record of leading multiple development teams and delivering robust, secure applications in highly regulated environments.
+Expert in React.js ecosystem, AWS cloud services, and emerging technologies including AI orchestration tools.

 <br/>